EU opens in-depth inquiry into Hungarian advertising tax

 Hungary introduced a progressive tax for each company based on turnover derived from advertisement activities - 1 percent or zero for small- and medium-sized turnover and between 10 and 50 percent for those with higher advertisement turnover.

-The Commission has to determine whether such a tax selectively favors certain companies over their competitors.
+The Commission has to determine whether such a tax selectively favours certain companies over their competitors.

 “It is very important that we ensure a level playing field on media markets throughout Europe.
 Many media today rely on advertisement income to finance their operations,” European Competition Commissioner Margrethe Vestager said in a statement.